Thomas-Quig/llss/README.md

 apt install gcc
 apt install make
 apt-get install libssl-dev
-apt-get install libexplain-dev #This will be unneccesary in the near future.
 ```
 llss operates optimally in an ad-hoc environment, but connecting to an ad-hoc network varies depending on device.
 Please refer to [my ad-hoc notes](/notes/ad-hoc.md)